sunseehray/Yummery/README.md

 * Fix overlap collisions when fetching ingredients
 * Use sprite animations for visual effects such as walking around, deliverying, and garbaging
+* Put a time limit to the game
-* Have a counter display for counting the number of sandwiches that were successfully delivered
+* Count the number of sandwiches successfully delivered